Search waiting | Matsusada Precision

 High voltage power supply for ion beam

-he high-voltage power supplies for ion beams here are introduced for ion sources used in FIBs and other applications.
+The high-voltage power supplies for ion beams here are introduced for ion sources used in FIBs and other applications.
 For ion implantation, analyzers using ions and medical equipment, multiple DC power supplies as well as high-voltage power supplies for ion beams are used.

-For more information on Ion beam, see Applications: "Ion Beam" and tech tips.
+For more information on Ion Beam, see Applications: "Ion Beam" and tech tips.

-High-voltage power supply for xenon lamps
+High-voltage power supply for xenon flash lamps

 The high-voltage power supply for xenon lamps is a dedicated high-voltage power supply for xenon flash lamps that combines the main high-voltage output with an output for triggering.